 What is TDP-43?

 TDP-43 (TAR DNA-binding protein 43) is a normal protein found in every cell in the body.
 Its role: to bind between DNA and RNA and help process genetic instructions.
-The problem: in 50+ different neurological diseases, TDP-43 begins to misfold and cause damage.
+The problem: in several neurological diseases, TDP-43 begins to misfold and cause damage.
 It accumulates in aggregates that harm neurons.
+TDP-43 is the defining pathology of ALS (Amyotrophic Lateral Sclerosis, in about 97% of cases), about half of FTLD (Frontotemporal Lobar Degeneration) cases, and LATE (Limbic-predominant Age-related TDP-43 Encephalopathy), and it also appears as a secondary pathology in other diseases.

-TDP-43 has been classified into four types, A through D, based on the structure of the aggregates:
+TDP-43 was classified into four types, A through D, based on the structure of the aggregates:

 - Type B: Most cases of ALS, some FTD